Typexex/Quant-Bardo-Notes-for-People/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🔐 Security Policy

-Please see [SECURITY.md](SECURITY.md) for information about reporting security vulnerabilities.

 ## 📚 Documentation